guitarbeerchocolate/singlesiteusermanagerwithprofile/README.md

 For creating simple user access to the private area of a website.
 Includes password reset and self-registration.
-Also includes ability to create a profile.
+Also includes ability to create and edit a profile.